wazuh/wazuh-documentation/source/user-manual/wazuh-indexer/certificates.rst

       The ``/path/to/config.yml`` and ``/path/to/wazuh-certificates/`` directories must be replaced with the actual paths in the host machine.
 We recommend using absolute paths and the certificates directories must be named ``wazuh-certificates``.

-After running the command, the container will be created and the certificates will be stored in the directory specified.
+After running the command, the container will be created and the certificates will be stored in the specified directory.

   .. note::